 Louie was signaling to Rob in every possible way for Rob to follow him.
 When Rob figured that out, that’s exactly what he did.
 Louie led Rob to a woodpile.
 There was Maddy, who had somehow managed to get herself trapped, was.

 Both Rob and Louie helped dig Maddy out.
 Louie was digging and tugging on branches as hard as Rob was!
 Eventually, the dynamic rescue duo freed Maddy, at which point Louie and Maddy sprinted to a nearby pond for a drink of water.
-The two canine buddies were as happy as could be, and Rob rewarded Louie for her efforts with a handful of doggie treats.
+The two canine buddies were as happy as could be, and Rob rewarded Louie for his efforts with a handful of doggie treats.

 Rob couldn’t fit the whole story on one note.